NordicSemiconductor/IOS-CoreBluetooth-Mock/README.md

 ### Known issues

-- The new `CBMCentralManager` and `CBMPeripheral` are protocols, not classes.
+- The new `CBMPeripheral` is a protocols, not a class.
 That means that, e.g. they cannot be used as `Equatable` or `Hashable`.
 When using in maps, you may need to use the *identifier*.
 Also, KVO are not yet supported.

 ## Defining mock peripherals